d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 Undoubtedly, to be a top deep learning practitioner, the ability to train the state-of-the-art and high accurate models is crucial.
 However, it is often unclear when improvements are significant, or only the result of random fluctuations in the training process.
 To be able to discuss uncertainty in estimated values, we must learn some statistics.

 The earliest reference of *statistics* can be traced back to an Arab scholar Al-Kindi in the 9th-century, who gave a detailed description of how to use statistics and frequency analysis to decipher encrypted messages.
-His work laid the foundations for statistical and cryptanalysis.
 800 years later, modern statistics arose in Germany in the 1700s when researchers were involved in the systematic collection of demographic and economic data.
 Today, statistics is the science concerned with the collection, processing, analysis, interpretation and visualization of data.
 It has been widely used in government, business, sciences, and beyond.

 More specifically, statistics can be divided to *descriptive statistics* and *statistical inference*.
 The former is the study of summary statistic that quantitatively describes features of a collection of observed data, which is referred to as a *sample*.
 The sample is drawn from a *population*, which denotes the total set of similar individuals, items, or events in our experiment.
 Contrary to descriptive statistics, *Statistical inference* further deduces the characteristics of a population from *samples*, based on the assumptions that the sample distribution approximates the population distribution.

 You may wonder: “What is the essential difference between machine learning and statistics?”
-Fundamentally speaking, statistics focuses on inference problems.
+Fundamentally speaking, statistics focuses on the problem of inference.
 This type of problems includes modeling the relationship between the variables, such as causal inference, and testing the statistically significance of model parameters, such as A/B testing.
 Machine learning emphasizes making accurate predictions typically without a focus on accurate estimation of model parameters.
 Particularly in deep learning, we often do not care what the weights of our network are, rather only how the resulting network performs.

 In this section, we will introduce three types of statistics inference methods: evaluating and comparing estimators, conducting hypothesis tests, and constructing confidence intervals.
 These methods can help us infer the characteristics of a given population, i.e., the true parameter $\theta$.
 For brevity, we assume that the true parameter $\theta$ of a given population is a scalar value.
 It is straightforward to extend to the case where $\theta$ is a vector or a tensor, thus we omit it in our discussion.